Federal Debt

 Credit Card, Line of Credit Debt

-- Lenders want to see regular payments on this type of debt, especially if you carry balances from month-to-month (try not to spend more than 75% of your limit, or clear your balance often if you do).
+- Lenders want to see regular payments on this type of debt or occasional clearing of your balance, especially if you carry larger balances from month to month (spending more than 75% of your limit may result in over-limit fees)

 - The 'minimum' amount is just that and will work against your credit score if you continue to pay only this amount.